EDCD/EDMarketConnector/PLUGINS.md

 are free to use *that* property, **but MUST NOT rely on any other extra properties present in `CAPIData`, they are for internal use only.**

-The contents of `data` will always have at least the data returned by a CAPI `/profile` query.
+In the `cmdr_data()` callback, the contents of `data` will always have at least the data returned by a CAPI `/profile` query.
 If the player is docked at a station, and the relevant services are available then the `lastStarport` key's value will have been augmented with `/market` and/or `/shipyard` data.  **But do not assume this will always be the case**.

+In the `capi_fleetcarrier()` callback, the contents of `data` will be the unmodified response from the CAPI `/fleetcarrier` query.
+See [this documentation](https://github.com/Athanasius/fd-api/blob/main/docs/FrontierDevelopments-CAPI-endpoints.md) for details of the expected content structure and data.

 If there is a killswitch in effect for some of the CAPI endpoints, then the data passed to this function might not be as complete as you expect.
 Code